amozeo/nixos-cosmic/readme.md

 }
 ```

-**Note:** To ensure binary substituters are set up before attempting to pull any COSMIC packages, perform a `nixos-rebuild test` with this configuration before attempting to add any COSMIC packages or settings to your NixOS configuration.

-After setting up binary substituters and NixOS module, enable COSMIC with `services.desktopManager.cosmic.enable = true` and `services.displayManager.cosmic-greeter.enable = true` in your NixOS configuration.
+Enable COSMIC with `services.desktopManager.cosmic.enable = true` and `services.displayManager.cosmic-greeter.enable = true` in your NixOS configuration.

 To use COSMIC Store to manage Flatpaks, set `services.flatpak.enable = true` and then run `flatpak remote-add --user flathub https://dl.flathub.org/repo/flathub.flatpakrepo` in your user terminal to add the Flathub repository.

 ## Build Requirements

-Although there is a provided binary cache built against the current `nixos-unstable` and `nixos-24.11` branches, if you are not using a current `nixos-unstable` or `nixos-24.11` then you may need to build packages locally.
+This flake doesn't provide binary cache, so local building of cosmic packages is required.

 Generally you will need roughly 16 GiB of RAM and 40 GiB of disk space, but it can be built with less RAM by reducing build parallelism, either via `--cores 1` or `-j 1` or both, on `nix build`, `nix-build`, and `nixos-rebuild` commands.